-I did a travel segment on Chicago’s WGN Radio with legendary broadcaster Bob Sirott yesterday.
-One of the questions Bob asked me was how to get the exit row for free?
+I did a travel segment on Chicago’s WGN Radio with legendary broadcaster Bob Sirott recently and one of the questions Bob asked me was how to get the exit row for free?

 It’s a great question.
 If you travel often, then you know that the exit row is the most desired row in economy for one reason: It has the most legroom.